 What Lower Prices Mean for Collectors and Investors

 For collectors, the big win this year is variety.
 In the past, allocations were so tight that many buyers were lucky to get a couple of bottles of one label.
-With more wine to go around, merchants can finally offer broader selections—whether that’s building a vertical across multiple vintages or picking up a spread of wines from different vineyards in the same year.
+With more wine to go around, merchants can finally offer broader selections, whether that’s building a vertical across multiple vintages or picking up a spread of wines from different vineyards in the same year.
 For anyone who enjoys building depth in their cellar, that kind of opportunity hasn’t been seen in Burgundy for years.

-But with bigger allocations in 2025, even these labels are appearing at release prices lower than expected.
+But with bigger allocations in 2026, even these labels are appearing at release prices lower than expected.
 That combination of availability and value is extremely rare, and it gives investors a chance to buy wines that almost never get discounted.

 Regional Opportunities Beyond Burgundy and Champagne

 Bordeaux is moving in a different direction.
 After years of oversupply, vine-pulling schemes have reduced overall vineyard area, leaving the region more balanced and quality-focused.
-The 2025 harvest delivered steady volumes, but what stands out is how much stronger the reputation of mid-tier châteaux has become.
+The 2026 harvest delivered steady volumes, but what stands out is how much stronger the reputation of mid-tier châteaux has become.

 With less bulk wine flooding the market, the spotlight is shifting back to estates capable of maintaining value over time.
+According to Wine Searcher, mid-tier Bordeaux châteaux have seen growing secondary market interest as buyers look for consistent performers at fair prices.
 This is creating a healthier environment for long-term investors who prefer consistency over volatility.

 Smaller regions such as Jura and Savoie are also stepping into the conversation.
 Once seen as niche, they are gaining international recognition as consumer tastes evolve and sommeliers highlight them on global wine lists.

-With limited vineyard land and growing demand, even modest increases in visibility can drive notable price growth.
+With limited vineyard land and growing demand, even modest increases in visibility can drive strong price growth.
 For investors who are comfortable looking beyond the obvious, these regions offer a way to diversify while capturing emerging momentum.